 Electronic Logbook Compliance Deadline in Canada

 The Canadian ELD mandate was announced on June 13, 2019, by the Canadian Minister of Transport Marc Garneau and went into effect on June 12, 2021.
-The progressive enforcement period announced by Canadian authorities will last one year, so no penalties will be imposed on affected carriers and drivers until June 12, 2022.
+The progressive enforcement period announced by Canadian authorities was expected to last one year, until June 12, 2022.
+However, an extension was announced, so no penalties will be imposed on affected carriers and drivers until January 1, 2023.
 The ELD mandate requires bus drivers and commercial vehicle operators to use an electronic logging device to capture hours of service instead of manually recording them on a paper log.
 The ELD mandate will help develop a secure work environment for drivers, develop clearer cross-border relations, and create an easier system for tracking and managing records of duty status.

 The Canadian ELD mandate aims to increase road safety and save lives by reducing driver fatigue and preventing crashes.
 It will also save billions of dollars in paperwork expenses and accident reductions.
 The regulation is projected to result in a wide range of benefits, with an expected annual value of $ 55 million.